rdiff-backup/rdiff-backup/docs/rdiff-backup.1.md

     which may help when dealing with filenames containing newlines.
     This affects the expected format of the files specified by the **\--{include|exclude}-filelist[-stdin]** switches as well as the
-    format of the directory statistics file.
+    format of the files statistics.

 \--parsable-output